-Note 13: Nature and Extent of Risks arising from Financial Instruments
+Note 14: Nature and Extent of Risks arising from Financial Instruments portfolio.

-The Fund's primary long-term risk is that the Fund's assets will fall short of its liabilities to pay benefits to members.
-Therefore the aim of investment risk management is to minimise the risk of an overall reduction in the value of the Fund and to maximise the opportunity for gains across the whole portfolio.
 The Fund achieves this through asset diversification to reduce exposure to market risk (price risk, currency risk and interest rate risk) and credit risk to an acceptable level.
 In addition, the Fund manages its liquidity risk to ensure there is sufficient liquidity to meet the Fund's forecast cash flows.
 The Council manages these investment risks as part of its overall Pension Fund risk management programme.
 Responsibility for the Fund's risk management strategy rests with the Pension Fund Panel.